 - Stir together the mayonnaise, sour cream, garlic powder, half of the chives, and salt and pepper to taste.
 I used bout 1/4 tsp salt, and a generous amount of fresh ground black pepper.

 - While the potatoes are still warm, toss them with about half of the dressing.
 This will allow them to soak in some of it.

-- Allow the potatoes to cool, then toss them with the remaining dressing.
+- Allow the potatoes to cool, then toss them with the onions and the remaining dressing.

 - Chill the potato salad for at least a couple of hours, and then garnish with the remaining chives, and the Sour Cream and Onion chips.
 (Yes, the chips will get a little soggy after a while, so add them at the last minute, or keep them on the side for people to garnish their own servings, if you’d like!)